ositobio/AzureForgottenFunctions/README.md

 - ### **Reset-AzVirtualNetworkGatewayConnection** <a name="Reset-AzVirtualNetworkGatewayConnection"></a>[Link to script](https://github.com/ositobio/AzureForgottenFunctions/blob/master/Reset-AzVirtualNetworkGatewayConnection.ps1)

-As there is no possibility to reset only one connection and to avoid resetting the whole VNP, this script gets the connection configuration, deletes it and creates it again
+When troubleshooting or changing some configuration in a connection or local network gateway (LNG), a "reset" of the VPN tunnel is needed applyu the new configuration.
+In Azure, it's only possible by resetting the whole VPN, that causes downtime and disruption in other tunnels, or by deleting the connection and creating it again, that implies administative effort.
+This script gets the connection configuration into a variable, deletes the connection and creates it again with the same name and configuration.
+Works for VNET to VNET Connections as well as normal tunnels with VPN to LNG bindings.

 **Reset-AzVirtualNetworkGatewayConnection.ps1 -ConnectionName "ConnectionToOnPrem" -ConnectionResourceGroup "VPN_Resouce_Group"**